Overexploitation: Endangered and extinct species

 Species from all groups of fauna and flora are affected by overexploitation.
+This phenomenon is not bound by taxonomy; it spans across mammals, birds, fish, insects, and plants alike.
+Animals are hunted for their fur, tusks, or meat, while plants are harvested for medicinal purposes, timber, or ornamental uses.
+This unsustainable practice disrupts ecosystems, threatening biodiversity and leading to the potential extinction of vulnerable species.

 All living organisms require resources to survive.
 Overexploitation of these resources for protracted periods can deplete natural stocks to the point where they are unable to recover within a short time frame.
-Humans have always harvested food and other resources they have needed to survive.
-Human populations, historically, were small, and methods of collection limited to small quantities.
-With an exponential increase in human population, expanding markets and increasing demand, combined with improved access and techniques for capture, are causing the exploitation of many species beyond sustainable levels.
-In practical terms, if continued, it reduces valuable resources to such low levels that their exploitation is no longer sustainable and can lead to the extinction of a species, in addition to having dramatic, unforeseen effects, on the ecosystem.
-Overexploitation often occurs rapidly as markets open, utilising previously untapped resources, or locally used species.
+Humans have always harvested food and other resources they need to survive.
+Human populations, historically, were small, and methods of collection were limited to small quantities.
+With an exponential increase in human population, expanding markets, and increasing demand, combined with improved access and techniques for capture, the exploitation of many species is beyond sustainable levels.
+In practical terms, if continued, it reduces valuable resources to such low levels that their exploitation is no longer sustainable and can lead to the extinction of a species, in addition to having dramatic, unforeseen effects on the ecosystem.
+Overexploitation often occurs rapidly as markets open, utilising previously untapped resources or locally used species.

-Today, overexploitation and misuse of natural resources is an ever-present threat for species richness.
-This is more prevalent when looking at island ecology and the species that inhabit them, as islands can be viewed as the world in miniature.
+Overexploitation and misuse of natural resources is an ever-present threat for species richness.
+This is more common in island ecology, where islands are like miniature worlds.
 Island endemic populations are more prone to extinction from overexploitation, as they often exist at low densities with reduced reproductive rates.
-A good example of this are island snails, such as the Hawaiian Achatinella and the French Polynesian Partula.
-Achatinelline snails have 15 species listed as extinct and 24 critically endangered while 60 species of partulidae are considered extinct with 14 listed as critically endangered.
-The WCMC have attributed over-collecting and very low lifetime fecundity for the extreme vulnerability exhibited among these species.
+A good example of such populations are island snails, such as the Hawaiian Achatinella and the French Polynesian Partula.
+Achatinelline snails have 15 species listed as extinct and 24 as critically endangered while 60 species of Partulidae are considered extinct, with 14 listed as critically endangered.
+The WCMC has attributed over-collecting and very low lifetime fecundity to the extreme vulnerability exhibited among these species.

 As another example, when the humble hedgehog was introduced to the Scottish island of Uist, the population greatly expanded and took to consuming and overexploiting shorebird eggs, with drastic consequences for their breeding success.
 Twelve species of avifauna are affected, with some species numbers being reduced by 39%.

 Where there is substantial human migration, civil unrest, or war, controls may no longer exist.
-With civil unrest, for example in the Congo and Rwanda, firearms have become common and the breakdown of food distribution networks in such countries leaves the resources of the natural environment vulnerable.
-Animals are even killed as target practice, or simply to spite the government.
-Populations of large primates, such as gorillas and chimpanzees, ungulates and other mammals, may be reduced by 80% or more by hunting, and certain species may be eliminated altogether.
+With civil unrest, for example in the Congo and Rwanda, firearms have become common, and the breakdown of food distribution networks in such countries leaves the resources of the natural environment vulnerable.
+Animals are even killed as target practice or simply to spite the government.
+Populations of large primates, such as gorillas and chimpanzees, ungulates, and other mammals, may be reduced by 80% or more by hunting, and certain species may be eliminated.
 This decline has been called the bushmeat crisis.